nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 sudo chown xroad:xroad /etc/xroad/db.properties
 ```

+Edit `/etc/xroad/db.properties` file and add/update the following connection properties (if you customized the database, user, and/or role names, use the customized values).
-Edit `/etc/xroad/db.properties` to match the values used when creating the database (the default values can be found in [Annex A Central Server Default Database Properties](#annex-a-central-server-default-database-properties)).
+The default values can be found in [Annex A Central Server Default Database Properties](#annex-a-central-server-default-database-properties).

 ```properties
 adapter=postgresql